Hunting warthog in South Africa

 Facing to shot

-With the awkward build of a warthog and the fact that the head is rather low to the ground a chest shot should not always be attempted.
+With the the head so low to the ground a chest shot should not always be attempted.
 Rather go for a high head shot if you feel confident enough to attempt such a shot (not recommended).

 Warthog hunting shot placement diagram